daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D7: Jan 7 2018

+**Today's Progress**: Did some array algorithms and then learned to "make my own forEach" - now a bit brainfudgy.

 ## R2D6: Jan 6 2018

 **Today's Progress**: Made a simple ToDo app and refactored it.